Cancel anytime

 Key Offerings

-- FOX-XP Wafer Level Test System: A multi-wafer test and burn-in system for SiC power devices, memory, and other ICs.
-Market share data is not publicly available, but it is a leading solution in SiC wafer testing.
-Competitors include Teradyne and Advantest, though these address a broader market.
+- FOX-XP Wafer Level Test System: A system designed for high-volume, parallel testing and burn-in of wafers.
+Primarily used for SiC power devices and GaN devices.
+Market share data is not explicitly public, but Aehr is a significant player in the SiC wafer-level test market.
+Competitors include Advantest and Teradyne (indirectly).

 Market Dynamics